 5. A Mei Teahouse – The Spirited Away Tea House

 Apart from the tea set, people line up to capture the beauty of the exterior structure of the “A Mei Teahouse.”
 This is believed to be the inspiration of the Bathhouse, the main location of the animated movie Spirited Away.
-Or in our case, we took another teahouse experience across this famous one and it was also fantastic.
+You may book a tea experience here or in our case, we took another teahouse experience across this famous one and it was also fantastic.

 6. Visit the Temple